JoeLavond/NaiveNaiveBayes/README.md

 1. All model coeficients can be quickly computed from weighted column averages
 2. Predictions for new data points require only a cumulative product of masked model coeficients

-Interpretability: Model coeficients are all very meaningful! \n Notice that each term in the product indicated the ratio of the change in the belief $Y = c$ given that we now observe $X_i = x_i$.
+Interpretability: Model coeficients are all very meaningful!

+Notice that each term in the product indicated the ratio of the change in the belief $Y = c$ given that we now observe $X_i = x_i$.

 $$